Bloodlines - Preview

 “Okay.
 Well, I’m off then.
 See you later.”

 “I’m heading to the gym and then back to Arlington’s.”

 “Abs, why don’t you wait until I close and you can come home with me?”

 “Thanks, but I need to go work out and then I told Arlington I’d do some shopping for him,” Abbi said.
 “I feel bad for him, ya know?
 I’m all he has, really.
 It’s kind of pathetic if you think about it.
 He really should date.”

 “Date?”
 Lacy asked and paused in front of where Abbi dug through her bag to look for her keys.

 “Yeah,” Abbi shrugged and pulled her keys out of her bag.
 “I suppose you’re right.
 Who the hell would date that?”

-Lacy nodded and widened her eyes in agreement.
+Lacy nodded.
 "But your mom procreated with it."